Christine Amoako-Nuamah

-Christine Amoako-Nuamah (born 3 February 1944 in Bekwai, Ashanti Region, Ghana) is a Ghanaian scientist and politician who served as the Minister for Environment, Science and Technology (1993–1996), Minister for Education (1997–1998), and Minister for Lands and Forestry (1998–2001) under the Rawlings government.
-She was educated at the University of Ghana, Legon and was a postgraduate student of the Ghanaian botanist, George C. Clerk (1931–2019).
+Christine Amoako-Nuamah is a Ghanaian scientist and politician who served as the Minister for Environment, Science and Technology (1993–1996), Minister for Education (1997–1998), and Minister for Lands and Forestry (1998–2001) under the Rawlings government.

+Career

 She served as a presidential adviser to the Mills and Mahama governments.
 She was also the board chairman of the Ghana Institute of Management and Public Administration governing council.